Jsparrow/dashboard/docs/README.md

 ![jSparrow Linebreak Very-Top](/dashboard/img/git-linebreak-very-top.png)

+## jSparrow 3.1.0 released!!!

+jSparrow 3.1.0 has been thoroughly tested and is now ready for [Eclipse 2018-12](https://www.eclipse.org/downloads/packages/release/2018-12).
+Some additional UI improvements and bug fixes are also included in jSparrow 3.1.0.
+For more information, check out our [Release Notes](https://jsparrow.github.io/eclipse/release-notes.html#_3-1-0).

+Let jSparrow identify and automatically fix code smells for you.
+Register for free to get jSparrow Starter and apply [15 rules](https://jsparrow.github.io/rules/#free-rules-in-jsparrow-starter).
+Or go with the full power [jSparrow Pro](https://jsparrow.eu/get-jsparrow/) to perform ***automatic refactoring*** on your code base with [***53 rules***](https://jsparrow.github.io/rules/).

+Thank you for supporting jSparrow!

+***Keep your code clean!***

 ## jSparrow 3.1.0 announcement

 On Tuesday, January 29th, jSparrow 3.1.0 will come with support for [Eclipse 2018-12](https://www.eclipse.org/downloads/packages/release/2018-12) and further UI improvements.